ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ## Running the examples

-Clone the code from Github **(LINK)**, make sure you have an Alfresco instance running on port 8080, enter the `share-widget-tutorial` folder and run the following command:
+Clone the code from [GitHub](https://github.com/ohej/alfresco-tutorials), make sure you have an Alfresco instance running on port 8080, enter the `aikau/aikau-tutorial-share/` folder and run the following command:

 	mvn integration-test -Pamp-to-war